 Murrysville Veterinary Associates was established in 2017 by Drs.
 Tamara Miller and Maura St. John.
 The practice was born from our desire to provide exceptional care to the pets of Western Pennsylvania in a calm, collaborative environment.
-Our doctors have 50-plus years of combined experience and have special interests in neurology, internal medicine, end-of-life palliative care, reproduction, ophthalmology, dermatology, dentistry, and acupuncture.
+Our doctors have 50-plus years of combined experience and have special interests in neurology, internal medicine, end-of-life palliative care, ophthalmology, dermatology, dentistry, and acupuncture.
 At Murrysville Veterinary Associates, our doctors are Fear Free certified and are committed to providing both the pets and their families with the best experience possible with every visit and interaction; you can read more below about the Fear Free initiative.

 We are proud to be your trusted partner in the care of your pet throughout its lifetime.

 OUR FEAR-FREE DOCTORS